3rd and Yesler Safety Improvements

 What's Happening Now?

 We continue to improve safety and comfort for people traveling through the 3rd Ave S and Yesler Way intersection.
 We completed Phases 1 and 2 over the summer of 2022, which included interim (paint and post) improvements that reduced crossing distances, created more space for pedestrians, and made the bus operation more efficient at this intersection (signal changes).
-We are now moving into Phase 3 which will design and construct permanent improvements for this intersection.
+We are now in Phase 3 and designing permanent improvements for this intersection.

 Project Overview